tangentsoft/pidp8i/README.md

 The `SCREEN_MANAGER` setting is for use by those that need something other than GNU `screen`.
 There are several alternatives:

-*   **`screen`**: The default, per above
+*   **`screen`**: The default, per above.

-*   [**`tmux`**][tmux]: A popular alternative to `screen`, especially on BSD platforms
+*   [**`tmux`**][tmux]: A popular alternative to `screen`, especially on BSD platforms.

-*   [**`dtach`**][dtach]: A minimalist alternative to `screen` which handles only the terminal attach/detach features.
+*   [**`dtach`**][dtach]: A minimalist alternative to `screen` which provides only its terminal attach/detach features.

-    In addition to the virtues called out on the program’s home page, this option has a side benefit for some PiDP-8/I users: `screen` and `tmux` assume an ANSI X3.64 terminal (e.g. DEC VT102 or xterm), because they interpret escape codes to provide features such as their scrollback buffer.
-It is somewhat rare to use the PiDP-8/I with an ANSI terminal as the PDP-8 predates that standard by many years, so a lot of the software for those systems assumes either a dumb teletypewriter or some other terminal type, such as a Tek 4010 series.
-In the latter case, these ANSI screen managers can get in the way and mess things up.
-Thus this option.
+    In addition to the virtues called out on the program’s home page, use of this option has a side benefit for some PiDP-8/I users:
+    `screen` and `tmux` assume an [ANSI X3.64 terminal][ansit] (e.g. DEC VT102 or xterm), because they interpret escape codes to provide features such as their scrollback buffer.
+It is uncommon to find PDP-8 software that uses ANSI terminal escape codes since almost all PDP-8 computers sold predate that standard.
+Most PDP-8 software assumes a dumb teletypewriter, and of the software that does make use of a smart terminal, there’s a good chance it wants something else, such as a [Tek 4010][t4010] series terminal.
+These ANSI screen managers can therefore get in the way and mess things up.

+    `dtach` doesn’t interfere with terminal escape code handling; thus this option.

 *   **`none`**: Effectively aliases the `pidp8i` and `pidp8i start`
     commands, attaching the simulator to the local console.
 The `pidp8i